MI-AFP/tutorials/tutorials/03_branching.md

                        lqPivot y = y <= x
                        gtPivot y = y >  x
 ```

+In contrast to `let-in`, `where` cannot be used everywhere as an expression.

 You can also create nested `where` (use nice visual indentation):